erailea/todo-app-clone/README.md

    - Check if ports are not in use
    - Verify Docker Compose installation

-4. **Frontend API Connection Issues**
+4. **Login not working**:
    - Verify VITE_API_BASE_URL is correct
    - Check if backend is running
-   - Ensure CORS is properly configured
+   - Verify network connectivity between frontend and backend